Writing a professional CV / Resume: This blog will show you how to write a professional CV/resume that’s ready for 2021 and beyond.

 Don’t add unnecessary details.

 You don’t have to add your DOB (until required) or National Identity number or marital status, keep your information as short as possible.
 Just provide your simple email (not too fancy words in it) , your short address, contact no. and LinkedIn profile if available

 Add your latest education or college/university education only

 Remember always add only that education level from your academic portion that is necessary for recruiter to look at.
 Don’t make it bulky by adding your school or high school grades

-Add details about your responsibilities in your work experiences tab, that is the most important thing for recruiter to look at what you have done previously , add numbers and depth in your mentioned responsibilities.
-Add following things in your accomplishment section in each line:
+Add details about your responsibilities in your work experiences tab, that is the most important thing for the recruiter to look at what you have done previously , add numbers and depth in your mentioned responsibilities.
+Add the following things in your accomplishment section in each line:

 - Action Verb

 Remember to optimize your resume for automatic software ATS (Applicant tracking system).
 Applicant Tracking Systems (ATS) are software programs that scan resume content and use an algorithm to search for keywords.
 So add relevant keywords in your skills and bio under your name that makes your Resume rank in priority and get selected in big organizations

 Under your title, write a short summary according to your job description, add these 4 parts in your bio or summary

 Part 3: Paragraph of Information about what you do (Adjective, Title, Industry, Results)